knorrena/IndustrialDataScience/index.md

 # Industrial Data Science Inc.

-Industrial Data Science focuses on solving data science problems in natural resources industries, namely, the oil and gas, mining, and environemntal industries.
+Industrial Data Science focuses on solving data science problems in natural resources industries, namely, the oil and gas, mining, and environmental industries.
 We offer the following services:

 - **Teaching and Thought Leadership**: Programming and data science skills for the natural resources industry, geomodelling, and flow simulation.